Luke Ciminillo Delamotte

 Mera is a 4th year Economics and Russian double major with a minor in Consumer and Family Financial Services.
 She values Economics because of the way it answers so many questions about the world around us, especially concerning the nuanced ways communities often flourish or struggle depending on the resources accessible to them.

 My name is Qianyue Ding, and I go by Christa.
-I am a third-year actuarial science major with economics and insurance minors.
-I am considering switching to quantitative economics minor and adding a statistics minor.
+I am a fourth-year actuarial science major with economics and insurance minors.
 I enjoy microeconomics, especially game theory.
 A personal philosophy that I like to live by is to have an economic way of thinking because life is all about making the best decisions based on currently available information.